 Dr. Maud Achard (Dietitian)

 Alicia Carter (PhD and Masters of Health Psychology Candidate, UQ)

 >>Find out more about our faculty & staff

 The BIYOME Difference

-Selection of five (5) speciality intensive training electives for continued professional development from the following 33-hour intensive retreats offered for 2020 course intakes (some course topics yet to be confirmed and may be subject to change):
+Selection of five (5) speciality intensive training electives for continued professional development from the following (with a limit of only one meditation option) from the following 33-hour intensive retreats 2022 – 2023 (some course dates/teachers/topics yet to be confirmed and may be subject to change).

-Detailed information on specialty intensive training electives (CPD’s) available here
+Detailed information on specialty intensive training electives (CPD’s) is available here